Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 That effort was accompanied by several other changes to the criminal justice system approved over the course of the legislative session, including measures to ban the “gay/trans panic defense” in murder and assault cases.
 The bills state that a person’s sexual orientation or gender identity cannot, on its own or in concert with a sexual advance, be considered justification for violence.

-Both chambers also passed legislation to eliminate a presumption against release on bail for people charged with certain crimes, and a bill to limit how long people can be put on probation and the amount of punishment they can face for violating it.
+Both chambers also passed legislation eliminating a presumption against release on bail for people charged with certain crimes, and a bill limiting the length of time for which people can be put on probation and the amount of punishment they can face for violating it.

 Work continued Saturday on legislation to reduce the use of mandatory minimum criminal sentences.
 The House had passed a bill to repeal mandatory minimums for drug crimes, while the Senate would eliminate them altogether, except for the willful murder of a law enforcement officer.